AlexanderSchaller/tfo-images/README.md

 Dimorphism can also double the amount of art needed.
 Some can have up to 14 billion possible combinations, making it mathematically impossible for artists to manually create every variation.
 Additionally, certain species require special layering—such as placing a back wing at the bottom and a front wing at the top, even though the database categorizes both simply as "wing."
 The need for extra image flags further complicates clean, efficient coding.
-Additionally, the code must be able to assemble the images on the fly for a high amount of traffic.
+The code must also be able to assemble the images on the fly for a high amount of traffic.

 This server solves those issues by breaking species into specific "compositions" that dictate how it should be rendered.
 It also makes sure that images are cached and rendered effectively for different environments (for example on site vs a twitter meta image card).